TeamTheUnderdogs/FinalProject/README.md

 **3. Steps to Run Rest Assured Tests:**

--
-- Running REST Assured Web Service Tests
+- For a general report refer to the generated in the Reports folder in this repository
+- If you'd like to run the tests and review them manually:
    - Ensure you have Maven installed
    - Navigate to the Rest Assured directory in the terminal

 **4. Steps to Run Selenium UI**

+- For a general report, refer to the Reports generated in the Reports folder in this repository
+- If you'd like to run and review the tests manually:
    - Ensure you have Maven installed.
    - Navigate to the Selenium directory in the terminal.
    - Choose the desired browser.

 ## [Tools, Languages and Framework](#tools-languages-framework)